Quilting and bag making for me is more than a hobby. It is a world of passion, art and self-expression.

 The first quilt I ever knew adorned my bed when I was a little girl.
 Mrs. Archibald, a farmer’s wife in Seaforth Ontario, made it from bleached flour bags and calico.
 She gave it to my immigrant parents, who had very little of their own when they first came to Canada to work on the Archibald farm.
 I now know that it was made with a churn dash block and its variations (Sometimes also called ‘hole in the barn door’).
-That quilt saw a lot of use, but eventually wore out and was tossed away.
+That quilt saw a lot of use and was much loved and admired by me.

 I learned to sew myself when I was very small.
-My friend Ingrid and I would make Doll clothes on her mom's sewing machine.
+My friend Ingrid and I would make Doll clothes by hand.
 I came over so often, her mother told Ingrid that if I was going to come over to sew, I should bring my own thread!

 Art was always my favourite and most rewarding subject throughout my school years, but that ended after my first year of college when the graphic arts program I was enrolled in was cancelled.
-When I applied to other colleges and showed them my portfolio, I was told that I had little talent for three dimensional depiction, and they refused to admit me.
+When I applied to other colleges and showed them my portfolio, I was told that I had little talent for three dimensional depiction (i.e. sketching), and they refused to admit me.

 Somehow I myself never made the connection between art and sewing despite my constant artistic pursuits!
 From Doll Clothes, I had graduated into making my own clothes.
 Sewing in Home Economics however was exceedingly dull due to the slow pace and lack of instant gratification when projects extended 10 months before seeing results.

-Just prior to the birth of my own son (has it really been over twenty years ago now!), I began my first quilt, using the books of Georgia Bonesteel, and the ‘Quilt as you go method’.
+Just prior to the birth of my own son I began my first quilt, using the books of Georgia Bonesteel, and the ‘Quilt as you go method’.
 I quickly completed two double-sized quilts.
 I did not quite catch the quilting bug at that time, however.
 I now had quilts for all our beds.
 That was enough of bed covering!

 Time passed as I pursued other amateur artistic endeavours: stained glass, pen and ink, painting in watercolours, acrylics, oils, making many household objects, both crocheted and knitted, etc. I became president of the Strathroy Art Group, where I live.
-Through the Strathroy Art Group I met Tim and Shirley Bobier, the current owners of “The Marsh Store”, a quilt store in Coldstream Ontario.
-Shirley was the quilter extraordinaire of the area who viewed quilting as an art form not just a means of providing warm blankets.
+Through the Strathroy Art Group I met Tim and Shirley Bobier.
+Shirley is now the owner of “The Marsh Store”, a quilt store in Coldstream Ontario.
+Shirley was the quilter extraordinaire of the area who viewed quilting as an art form, not just a means of providing warm blankets.